cesc1989/apuntes/Luna/Backend/Direct Access/General Notes Direct Access Restricted Therapist.md

 Found those two properties in the Credentialing object properties list:

-- Direct Access State `direct_access_state`
-	- Has values: Yes/No
-- Direct Access Restricted `direct_access_restricted`
+**Direct Access Restricted `direct_access_restricted`**

+Description: _Captures if the therapist is direct access restricted or able to treat patients unrestricted._
-	- Has multiple values: No, "Yes: xxx"
+Has multiple values: No, "Yes: xxx"

+**Direct Access State `direct_access_state`**

+Description: _Identifies if the therapist can practice under direct access._
+Has values: Yes/No

 Asked Jessica and told to use Direct Access Restricted:
 > Direct Access Restricted - and use the one in the credentialing object.